-Tor: Various branches of US government are the largest funding source of Tor, having contributed millions of dollars to the Tor Project over the years.
+Tor: Various branches of US government (and their subsidiaries) are the largest funding source of Tor, having contributed millions of dollars to the Tor Project over the years.

 When Tor was ready for deployment, the Naval Research Lab released it under an open source license with guidance coming from the Electronic Frontier Foundation.
 Even today, the US government agencies, such as DARPA, State Department, and National Science Foundation remain large sponsors of Tor.